snowman-repos/book/project_managers/README.md

 Now though let's get into the fun stuff - the actual tasks your individual role covers and how to best perform them.
 Here is where it starts - planning.
 Meticulous, hair-raising, sweat-inducing planning.

+The web is as littered with articles about project management planning as library shelves are stuffed with books on the topic.
+Each one stuffed with corporate jargon and calling for specific methodologies that must be strictly followed lest the world cave in on you.
+They make different assumptions about how much time you have or what sort of team you're working with.
+The realty is that every project and every team is different.
+A PMP qualification isn't necessarily going to get you anywhere.
+There are no hard and fast rules and so we shalln't be covering such rules here.
+Instead we'll try to be more general, talking about things you need to think about when devising your own system.

+Why do we even bother planning?
+We have a team of experts to hand.
+Sit a designer down in front of a blank canvas with some content, and a developer with a code editor, a functional spec. and a styleguide, give them a few weeks and all we be good right?
+Project planning, or the lack of it, can lead to extremely different results.
+By planning well we're able to clearly define and manage the project scope, identify and minise risks, and break the allocated time into manageable chunks and tasks.
+We can determine reaslistic milestones, track progress, maintain control, and secure resources.

 - kpis